jesusepfvazquez/right-censored-covariates/README.md

 Right censored covariates
 ================

-This GitHub repository contains the code and materials neccesary to to reproduce the simulation study, analyses, visualizations, and tables of the paper ["Establishing the Parallels and Differences Between Right-Censored and Missing Covariates"](google.com).
-The template provided by the Journal of the American Statistical Association was used in the creation of this repository.
+This GitHub repository contains the materials necessary to to reproduce the simulation study, analyses, visualizations, and tables of the paper ["Establishing the Parallels and Differences Between Right-Censored and Missing Covariates"](google.com).
+Additionally, users can use this code to implement the proposed estimators in their real data.
+The template provided by the Journal of the
+American Statistical Association was used in the creation of this repository.

 ## Structure of the repository

-This repository is divided into separate sections that contain the R-code neccesary to generate simulation data, R functions to estimate the parameters of interest, and the neccesary code to create the figures.
+This repository is divided into separate sections that contain the R-code necessary to generate simulation data, R-functions to estimate the parameters of interest, and the necessary code to create the figures presented in the paper.
 The folders include the following:

 1. 01-Data.
-This folder contains all required data genrating functions to generate simulation data under non-informative and informative covariate censoring.
+This folder contains all helper functions used to simulate data, as well as all simulation data used  to create the tables and figures of the published paper.

 2. 02-MEstimate.
-This folder contains all functions used to calculate the paramaters of the linear regression model using the geex package [1].
+This folder contains all helper functions used to calculate the parameters of the linear regression model using the geex package [1].

 3. 03-Simulation-Example.
-This folder contains a simulation example for a sample size of n=300.
+This folder contains a **Example.Rmd** which is a tutorial of how to replicate all analyses of the published paper.

-For more details of data simulation procress, please reffer to the Supplementary Material of ["Establishing the Parallels and Differences Between
-Right-Censored and Missing Covariates"](google.com).
+For more details of data simulation process, please refer to ["Establishing the Parallels and Differences Between Right-Censored and Missing Covariates"](google.com).

 ## References